pranigopu/pranigopu.github.io/docs/quotations.md

 Why should I fear death?
 If I am, death is not.
 If death is, I am not.
 Why should I fear that which cannot exist when I do? <br> — Epicurus

+---

+**NOTE**: _Death cannot concern the living because they are living, nor can it concern the dead because they are not._

+---

 To hold that there is a self beyond life is treason to your own self. <br> — PG, edited from  The Nature of Life, Value & Morality

 ## On the pursuit of values